 Here's an example of horizontal and vertical sliders (single hung) using Pella® fiberglass windows:

 Here's a set of pictures kindly provided by one of our customers, showing some details of his installation:

 Here's another example of these actuators used to replace worn out Velux® skylight motors:

 The flex link direct push drive has a 300mm stroke (~12"), the opening/closing force is approximately 20 lbs (9 kg), current consumption is ~1.5 A.

 Use it to control the motion of anything you want, including windows, greenhouse vents, skylights, etc.

 It can be adapted to work with most types of windows: single hung, double hung, hinged casement, skylights, etc. The internal electronics provide motor overload cutoff and travel limit stops.

 It should also be noted that the window, skylight or whatever object you want to move should be able to move freely.
 In the case of windows, for instance, you may have to remove the existing manual mechanism in order to allow the window to move freely.

 Please see below for details and photographs showing how to install these units.
-The installation is quite simple and you can use these with our RollerNode controller, which gives you the ability to control these units with the same multi-channel remotes that control blind and shade motors and LED lighting.
+The installation is quite simple and you can use these with our RollerNode remote controls for window openers, which gives you the ability to control these units with the same multi-channel remotes that control blind and shade motors and LED lighting.

-Please keep in mind you can also use them with our web enabled WiFi controller, which further extends control to your phone, tablet, laptop or any other web enabled device (whether at home or away).
-You can use our Android app or they can be used with Vera.
+Please keep in mind you can also use them with our interfacing modules, which further extends control to your phone, tablet, laptop or any other web enabled device (whether at home or away).

 This article contains more information about web and wifi enabled control with Vera: